The Albanese government has achieved a great deal

-Why is it that we rarely read any stories about the positive achievements of the Albanese government when they've achieved more in eighteen months than the Coalition did between 2013 and 2022?
+Why is it that we rarely read any stories about the positive achievements of the Albanese government when they've achieved more in 18 months than the Coalition did between 2013 and 2022?

 In some sections of the media all we read are stories about "Airbus Albo" and how Australia is on the path to ruin.
 "Five reasons why the Albanese government is doomed" and so on.